Current members of the UCP group

 Dr. Gerard Giraud

 Gerard GiraudGG did his undergrad partially in France and partially at Strathclyde.
 He was a postgrad student in our group working on optical Kerr-effect experiments to study room-temperature organic ionic liquids and proteins.
-His PhD thesis is online as a PDF file.
-GG now works at the University of Edinburgh.

 Dr. Justyna Zawadzka